 The IRT, comprised of the USACE, EPA, the U.S. Fish and Wildlife Service, the National Marine Fisheries Service and the Maryland Department of Natural Resources, continues to evaluate MDE's ILF Program.
-The results of this review will require MDE to modify its regulations to address a myriad of new federal requirements.
-Another consequence is that expenditures from the Comp Fund have been significantly reduced while MDE revises the ILF Program to meet the requirements of the Mitigation Rule.
+The results of this review may require MDE to modify its regulations to address a myriad of new federal requirements.

-In order to get the ILF Program approved under the Mitigation Rule, the Department is required to submit a Draft Prospectus and Final Prospectus (concept plans), followed by a Draft Instrument and Final Instrument, which all are reviewed and approved by the IRT.
-The Department submitted a Draft Prospectus, followed by the Final Prospectus to the IRT, which was put on public notice in fall 2015.
-The Department also submitted a preliminary Draft
+In order to get the ILF Program approved under the Mitigation Rule, the Department may be required to submit a Draft Prospectus and Final Prospectus (concept plans), followed by a Draft Instrument and Final Instrument, which all are reviewed and approved by the IRT.